 - 1/2 cup of fresh cilantro leaves

-2 Cook the rice: While the beans are cooking cook the rice according to the instructions on the rice package.
-Add a Tbsp of butter to the rice while it is cooking for flavor.
+2 Cook the rice: When you're ready to begin making the chili beans (after the dried beans are cooked), cook the rice according to the instructions on the rice package or following the boiling method.
+Add a tablespoon of butter to the rice while it is cooking for flavor.

-3 Sauté the onions: In a large skillet, sauté onions 2 Tbsp of olive oil until translucent on medium high heat, about 4 minutes.
+3 Sauté the onions: In a large skillet, sauté onions in 2 Tbsp of olive oil until translucent on medium high heat, about 4 minutes.
 Add the garlic and chili powder and cook for a minute more.
-Remove from pan to a bowl, setting aside.

-4 Brown the meat: Increase the heat to high and add the meat to the pan.
+4 Brown the meat: Increase the heat to high, and add the meat to the same pan used to cook the onions.
 Let cook for a minute or two without moving so that the meat gets browned, then turn to brown on the other sides.

 5 Combine meat and onions, add tomatoes and jalapeño: Add the onions and garlic back to the pan.
 Taste for spiciness and add more chili powder if desired.